 A sedentary lifestyle is among the top leading causes of chronic disease.
-In a 2006-2011 study of adults ages 21 and up, researchers found that on average health care costs were 1.05 trillion dollars per year.
-Among these conditions attributing to the high costs are type two diabetes, coronary heart disease, high BP, high cholesterol, obesity, osteoporosis, anxiety and depression.
-The list is endless.
+In a 2006-2011 study of adults ages 21 and up, researchers found that on average healthcare costs were 1.05 trillion dollars per year.
+Among the conditions attributing to the high costs are diabetes, heart disease, high blood pressure, high cholesterol, anxiety, depression…the list goes on.

-So not to tip the scale toward disease, but rather to a healthy work life balance with lots of ways to move, here are my top three super creative ways to meet your exercise goals while crushing it at work!
+Between your job and life outside of work it’s easy to skip going to the gym or forgetting exercise altogether.
+So instead of tipping the scale toward disease, but rather towards a healthy work-life balance with lots of ways to get in your physical activity, here are my top three creative ways to meet your exercise goals while crushing it at work!

 Number One: The Work Walker

-I focus extremely well when I step outside for some time to walk, and this is the perfect time for me to work on resources I can type up on my phone or iPad.
-Sometimes I walk and work in my neighborhood, downtown, around my office, on our community trail or even while hitting a nature trail.
-Please do not try this if you are not comfortable having your attention misdirected from your coordination.
+Personally, I focus extremely well when I step outside for a walk, so this is the perfect time for me to work on projects that I can type up on my phone or iPad.
+Sometimes I walk and work in my neighborhood, downtown, around my office, on our community trail, or even while hitting a nature trail.
+Of course, please do not try this if you are not comfortable having your attention misdirected from your coordination.